pydio/pydio-doc-admin-guide/2_getting_started/7_importing_users/1_setup_athentication_driver.md

 + auth.serial, auth.sql: “Internal“ implementations, that keep all data inside Pydio, and that are very close to their “conf” counter part.
 + auth.ldap, auth.cas: SSO like implementations that can query an LDAP/AD directory or a CAS server.
 + auth.ftp, auth.smb: specific implementations that are linked to a workspace for performing authentication “dynamically”.
 + auth.remote, auth.cmsms, auth.phpbb: bridges allowing to use an external PHP CMS as a user directory.
-Currently there are WordPress, Joomla and Drupal counterparts, as well as detailed how-to to log to any existing system.
+Currently there are WordPress, Joomla and Drupal counterparts, as well as detailed **[how-to](https://pydio.com/en/docs/kb/authentication/authentication-your-cms)** to log to any existing system.

 The following articles will go through the most used implementations.
-Use the Application Parameters > Authentication to switch the backend.
+Use the **Application Parameters > Authentication** to switch the backend.

 ### One ore two instances?
 Master or Slave?
 If you open the Authentication panel, below the first set of generic parameters, you will see two sections: Main Instance & Secondary Instance (optional).

-[:image-popup:2_getting_started/setup_authentication_driver.png]
+[:image-popup:2_getting_started/setup_authentication_driver_update.png]

+For Master Driver :

+[:image-popup:2_getting_started/setup_authentication_master_driver.png]

 By default, depending on the value you chose at install, you will see the “Main Instance” set with a value (either Serialized or DB) and the associated options, and the secondary instance is not used.